 One such mass notification system is Alertus.

-Alertus can accept alerts from emergency push buttons installed in various locations at your building, distress buttons at desks, hotkey commands on PCs, fire or access control systems, NOAA weather alerts, etc. Once an alert is received, Alertus can send the specified alert to mobile or desktop applications, beacons with strobe lights and sounders, overhead paging or phone systems, and large outdoor speakers.
+Alertus can accept alerts from devices installed in multiple locations around your building, including emergency push buttons, distress buttons under desks, hotkey commands on desk phones, fire or access control systems, NOAA weather alerts, etc. Once an alert is received, Alertus sends the specified alert to mobile or desktop applications, beacons with bright strobe lights and clear tone sounders, overhead paging or phone systems, and large outdoor speakers.

-Scenario 1: Active Shooter or disgruntled person
+Scenario 1: Active Shooter or Disgruntled Person

 Scenario 2: Tornado